11uis/dctowerliftsapp/README.md

 NOTE:
-In case the dependencies eventually are not recongnized, do not change them manually, try from the CLI, in the directory where is the app: directoryWhereTheAppIs$mvn clean install
+In case the dependencies eventually are not recongnized, do not change them manually, try from the CLI, in the directory where is the app: directoryWhereTheAppIs
+$mvn clean install

 ###### TESTS
 I tested the methods using the jUnit test in the AppTest.java class that the IDEA created when i first created the project.